AI as multiplier, discipline as durability

 4. Skills, hooks, slash commands, MCPs — the automation layer

-Where CLAUDE.md and ADRs encode rules, this layer encodes workflows.
+Where AGENTS.md and ADRs encode rules, this layer encodes workflows.
 A "deep-audit" skill that does a full codebase pass with a defined set of phases.
 A "pull-and-review" skill that fetches the latest commits, runs verification, and produces a structured review.
 A hook that runs gitleaks before every commit.

 This solves the "the right way to do X involves seven steps and I'll skip one" failure mode.
 When a workflow is automation, you can't skip step 4 because step 4 is a line in the script.
 When a workflow is "remember to run gitleaks before pushing," step 4 gets skipped sometimes — and that's how secrets end up in commits and force-pushes happen.

-Four concrete practices once you've passed the basics:
+Seven concrete practices once you've passed the basics:

-This is in my memory as an explicit feedback rule because the AI used to confidently tell me there were 550 console.log calls polluting my production code.
-When I asked it to verify, the number was 1.
-The other 549 were in OLD_modules/ (reference code) and one-off scripts.
-The original confident assertion would have triggered a fake "cleanup" sprint addressing a non-problem.
+This rule lives in my memory file as an explicit feedback entry because the AI once confidently told me there were 550 console.log calls polluting my production code.
+Verification revealed exactly 1 actual call; the other 549 were in OLD_modules/ reference code and one-off scripts.
+Without verify-before-claiming, a fake cleanup sprint addressing a non-problem would have been triggered.
+The lesson: fluency is not accuracy.
+AI is fluent enough to make confidently wrong claims indistinguishable from confidently right ones at first glance.

 6. Context window discipline — know when to start fresh